mackron/mintaro/README.md

-Mintaro includes a built-in loader for WAV sounds, but you can enable loading of Vorbis and FLAC sounds by #including stb_vorbis.c and/or dr_flac.h before the implementation of Mintaro, in the same was as mentioned above for stb_image.h.
+Mintaro includes a built-in loader for WAV sounds, but you can enable loading of Vorbis and FLAC sounds by #including stb_vorbis.c and/or dr_flac.h before the implementation of Mintaro, in the same way as mentioned above for stb_image.h.

 Examples